Advantage climbers as 2020 Tour de France route revealed

 The Frenchman spent 14 days in the yellow jersey this year and the undulating nature of the 2020 race, with only four hill-top finishes, will suit his aggressive style.

-The queen stage, however, might prove too much of an effort for Alaphilippe as it will take the riders to 2,304 meters above sea level with a finish in Meribel, at the top of the Col de la Loze, a brutal 21.5-km climb at an average gradient of 7.8%.
+The queen stage, however, might prove too much of an effort for Alaphilippe as it will take the riders to 2,304 metres above sea level with a finish in Meribel, at the top of the Col de la Loze, a brutal 21.5-km climb at an average gradient of 7.8%.

 The race starts a week earlier than usual because of the Tokyo Olympics.